basho/basho_docs/source/languages/en/riakcs/cookbooks/garbage-collection.md

 Command | Description
 :-------|:-----------
 `batch` | Manually start garbage collection for a batch of eligible objects.{{#1.5.0+}} This command takes an optional argument to indicate a leeway time other than the currently configured `leeway_seconds` time for the batch.{{/1.5.0+}}
 `status` | Get the current status of the garbage collection daemon.
-The output is dependent on the current state of the daemon.{{1.5.0-}}
+The output is dependent on the current state of the daemon.
 `pause` | Pause the current batch of object garbage collection.
 It has no effect if there is no active batch.
 `resume` | Resume a paused garbage collection batch.
 It has no effect if there is no previously paused batch.
 `set-interval` | Set or update the garbage collection interval.
 This setting uses a unit of seconds.